rammcodes/React-Native-Todo/README.md

 A todo app built with React Native

+#Installation-Overview
+1) First clone this Github Repo into your local machine and from there using terminal, move into the project directory and then run the command "npm install" which wil install all the npm dependencies required for the project.

+2) Once the installation of dependencies is finished then run the command "npm start" to start the project.

 #How-To-Use
 1) When you open the app you will see an Input bar where you can write the todos and on the right side of the input bar you can see a button with "+" symbol which Indicated to add a todo item